ucsb-cs8-f17/cs8-f17-lab-grading-rubrics/Project1Grading.md

 * Produced expected output for trees (20 pts, partial credit 10 points)
 * Produced more than 5 trees instead of a single tree	(10 pts)
 * Produced trees using different sizes and different shades (10 pts)
 * Produced expected output for hut  (20 pts, partial credit 10 points)
 * Produced a sequence of five huts instead of less or more huts (10 pts)
-* Placed huta randomly along a horizontal line (10 pts)
+* Placed huts randomly along a horizontal line (10 pts)
 * Coding style: Just feedback